-Home / Trivia / Mysterious place in Maharashtra where compasses don’t not work and the sand is magnetic
+Home / Uncategorized / Mysterious place in Maharashtra where compasses don’t not work and the sand is magnetic

 Mysterious place in Maharashtra where compasses don’t not work and the sand is magnetic